jbakse/compform_site/content/procedures/index.md

 ### Watch

 [Game Maker's Toolkit](https://www.youtube.com/channel/UCqJ-Xo29CKyLTjn6z2XwYAw) is a Youtube channel that features high-quality video essays on game design.
-His video on the level-generation in Spelunky is great.
+His video on the level generation in Spelunky is great.

 <div class="link-box">